PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-13 10:31:30
+Last updated: 2024-04-13 10:32:02
-Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
-In light, in shadow. -
+Random Quote: I put up a good fight but I lost.
+For the first time, but not the last. - Rue Bennett